JannesNoel/nvim-config/README.md

 ## Custom Snippets

-The defined snippets can be found in [/snippets](/snippets) folder.
+The defined snippets can be found in the [/snippets](/snippets) folder.
 Where a filename specifies the language for which the snippet should be set up.

 Note: Some of the snippets that were used for the ps_os_2025 test are changed,